useperform/perform/docs/index.rst

 Welcome to Perform's developer guide!
 =====================================

-Perform is a collection tools to help you build high-quality websites and applications efficiently.
+Perform is a collection of tools to help you build high-quality websites and applications efficiently.

 It's designed to be a middle ground between CMS systems that lack flexibility and completely bespoke systems that take too long to code.